-A multinational corporation is a company that operates in its home country, as well as in other countries around the world.
-It maintains a central office located in one country, which coordinates the management of all other offices such as administrative branches or factories.
+A multinational corporation (MNC) is a company that operates in its home country, as well as in other countries around the world.
+It maintains a central office located in one country, which coordinates the management of all its other offices, such as administrative branches or factories.

 It isn’t enough to call a company that exports its products to more than one country a multinational company.
-They need to maintain an operation in other countries and must make a foreign direct investment there.
+They need to maintain actual business operations in other countries and must make a foreign direct investment there.

 Characteristics of a Multinational Corporation

 The following are the common characteristics of multinational corporations: